WPBeginner

 Google Website Translator

-Google Website Translator plugin allows you to use Google Translate API to translate your website content.
-It uses the default Google translate button which you can display anywhere on your website.
+The Google Website Translator plugin allows you to use the Google Translate API to translate your website content.
+It uses the default Google Translate button, which you can display anywhere on your website.
+This is a good choice if you want to give visitors the option to translate.

 The shortcode feature allows you to offer machine translations for specific pages as needed.
-The translated page will be visible to users when they select the language or the plugin detects it via their browser settings.
+The translated page will be visible to users when they select the language, or the plugin has the functionality to detect it via their browser settings.

 9. Loco Translate